simpleanalytics/blog/_posts/2019-10-15-how-we-hit-our-30k-annual-recurring-revenue-milestone.md

 ## Get the basics right

 I'm glad I also made some marketing effort at the beginning, even though I didn't even realize I was doing it at the time.
 Before launching, I worked on the project for 2 months.
-This was from first idea to MVP (scroll down to see the first screenshots: https://wip.chat/products/1667/done).
+This was from first idea to MVP ([see this page](https://wip.chat/products/1667/done) and scroll down to see the first screenshots).
 The MVP was quite simple: Show a graph of page views and a list of top pages, referrals, and screen sizes.
 I got most of my pre-launch feedback from people in [WIP](https://wip.chat).

 By sharing my process I realized there was some traction: the first samples of Simple Analytics were introduced to the world.
 I'm not the best with design, so at that moment I also hired a designer to create some pages for the app.
 That's not very MVP like, but I didn't depend on the money I would lose.
 The same goes for the promotional video on the homepage (although that was through friends) which was a lot of work – but also a lot of fun.
 These small steps – sharing the process, having a simple MVP, good video, gather feedback early – very likely played a part in the success of Simple Analytics' initial launch.